Faculty Development Committee

 professional development and indicating what provisions have been made to cover the applicant's absence.

-C. FULL-YEAR SABBATICAL ENHANCEMENT AWARDThe Faculty Development Committee will offer 3-4 awards to support full-year sabbatical/pre-tenure
+C. FULL-YEAR SABBATICAL ENHANCEMENT AWARDThe Faculty Development Committee will offer a limited number of awards to support

-leaves at 60% of salary.
-Full-Year Sabbatical Enhancement Awards provide compensation
+full-year sabbatical/pre-tenure leaves at 60% of salary.
+Full-Year Sabbatical Enhancement

 Guidelines and Procedures: